 Warfare is constantly evolving, with new technologies shifting the operational capabilities of forces from the imagined to the real.
 In the era of computing, this has manifested itself in the development of Electronic Warfare (EW).
 EW is an often neglected aspect of warfare due to its technical nature.
-Whereas the average person can rapidly understand the employment of conventional ground, naval, or air forces, EW capabilities defy simple explanation.
-All conflicts since the adoption of the radio include EW.
+Whereas the average person can rapidly understand the employment of conventional ground, naval, or air forces, EW capabilities defy simple explanations.
+All conflicts since the adoption of the radio have included some form of EW.
 Future conflicts will undoubtedly involve EW in an increasingly important role as the weapons of war increase in sophistication and networking.
 Therefore, it is important to define what exactly EW entails and how it has been used in the past.

 1.0: Defining Electronic Warfare